MYassineBoum/Monolith-to-Microservices/README.md

 <br/>
 Producers can manage their products via product service.
 <br/>
-Order service checks if the ordered products are in the inventory, thus calling the inventory service.
+Order service checks if the ordered products are in the inventory, thus calling the stock service.
 [Inter Service Communication]
 <br/>
 <br/>
 ## System